metaleap/gerbil-lsp/lsp/notes.md

 ## defs-in-file

 Inputs:
-- a single Gerbil Scheme source file path.
+- a single Gerbil Scheme source file path
+- a bool whether full tree hierarchy is wanted or just flat list of top-level-defs

 Results:
 - a tree hierarchy of symbol `def`s / decls occurring in the file.
-The root list representing top-level symbol decls, with their own subsequent local `def`s, `let`s, `using`s etc being descendant / sub-tree symbols.
+The root list representing top-level symbol decls, with their own subsequent local `def`s, `let`s, `using`s etc being descendant / sub-tree symbols (only computed and populated if the abovementioned bool arg wants it).

 Not just funcs and vars, but practically also all macro calls starting with `def` such as `defstruct`, `defclass`, interface etc.